-For more information about deducting or capitalizing costs and how to make the election, see Carrying Charges in Pub.
-535, chapter 7.
+For more information about deducting or capitalizing costs and how to make the election, see Carrying Charges in chapter 7 of Pub.
+535.

 Decreases to basis.
 You must decrease the basis of your property by any items that represent a return of your cost.
 These include the following.